-- (i) draft general and specific response plans and procedures for the identified hazards, i.e. structural fire, chemical spills, flooding, service disruptions, strikes, vandalism, etc. - (ii) establish an emergency management structure and the allocation of responsibilities, including Standard Operating Procedures (SOPs), education and training requirements - (iii) set-up integrated communications systems and other resources - (iv)draft notification and activation procedures, including: - stand-by Lists; emergency contact numbers - resources to be used; additional resources - (v) draft communication and liaison protocols with other Services and Responders = Internal and external communication lines (who informs who, who reports to whom).
+- (i) draft general and specific response plans and procedures for the identified hazards, i.e. structural fire, chemical spills, flooding, service disruptions, strikes, vandalism, etc. - (ii) establish an emergency management structure and the allocation of responsibilities, including Standard Operating Procedures (SOPs), education and training requirements - (iii) set-up integrated communications systems and other resources - (iv)draft notification and activation procedures, including: - stand-by Lists; emergency contact numbers - resources to be used; additional resources b.
+Other Planning c.
+Awareness and Education Efforts

+(v) draft communication and liaison protocols with other Services and Responders = Internal and external communication lines (who informs who, who reports to whom).